 The William Bascom Collection

 A Museum director who served for two decades, William Bascom greatly contributed to the Museum’s ethnographic holdings with hundreds of objects he collected himself during his research in Africa.
 The collection possesses an unusually rich amount of documentation about objects’ contexts and uses.
 Of particular importance are the collections from Nigeria and other areas of West and Central Africa.
 They include wood sculpture, basketry and pottery, musical instruments, brass castings and other metalwork, and textiles.
 The largest single cultural collection comes from the Yoruba of Nigeria – numbering about 1,400 items – making it one of the largest and most comprehensive in North America.
+Visit this link to search the William Bascom Finding Aid.

 The J.Desmond Clark Collection